Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

-\emph{Electronic structures and band geometry.---} Fig.~\ref{fig2}(a) display the electronic structure of $120^{\circ}$ (100) spiral AFM state for ReAg$_2$Cl$_6$.
-Remarkably, the lowest three conduction bands (CB) near the Fermi level and the valence band (VB) are \emph{isolated} Chern bands and quite flat, with the bandwidth and Chern number are listed in Table~\ref{tab2}.
-The nontrivial topology in these bands is not guaranteed by any lattice symmetry, but emerges from the synergy between the $t_{2g}$ band folding with non-collinear spin configuration and SOC, which generalizes the real-space Berry curvature of itinerant electrons~\cite{zhang2020}.
-We further calculate Berry curvature of these Chern bands in Fig.~\ref{fig2}(c), which is consistent with chiral edge states dispersing within the corresponding gap as in the edge local density of states [Fig.~\ref{fig2}(a)].
+\emph{Electronic structures and band geometry---}Fig.~\ref{fig2}(a) shows the electronic structure of the $120^{\circ}$ (100) AFM state in ReAg$_2$Cl$_6$.
+Remarkably, the lowest three conduction bands (CB) and the top valence band (VB) near the Fermi level form \emph{isolated and nearly flat} Chern bands.
+Their bandwidths and Chern numbers are summarized in Table~\ref{tab2}.
+The small bandwidths originate from the enlarged unit cell of the magnetic superlattice.
+Crucially, the nontrivial topology arises from the interplay between $\{a_{1g},e_{g}\}$ orbital band folding, coplanar spin texture, and strong SOC—a mechanism fundamentally distinct from the layer-pseudospin skyrmion lattice in moir\'e MoTe$_2$~\cite{wu2019,devakul2021,yu2020giant,reddy2023,zhang2024polarization}.
+The Berry curvatures [Fig.~\ref{fig2}(b)] confirm this nontrivial topology, consistent with the chiral edge states observed within the corresponding gaps in the edge local density of states [Fig.~\ref{fig2}(a)].

-The interaction energy scale is estimated as $U\sim e^2/\epsilon a$, where $\epsilon$ is the dielectric constant.
-We choose $\epsilon=6$, then $U\sim0.2$~eV.
-For isolated flat Chern bands in ReAg$_2$Cl$_6$, the bandwidth (Table~\ref{tab2}) is significantly smaller than the Coulomb repulsion energy $U/W\gtrsim4$.
-Thus these materials offer new promising platforms for correlated states.
-Two band geometry indicators are employed to probe the suitability of a band to realize fractionalized phases at partial filling~\cite{parameswaran2012,roy2014,claassen2015,ozawa2021,mera2021,wang2021,ledwith2023,fujimoto2024}, namely Berry curvature fluctuation $\delta\mathcal{B}$ and average trace condition $\mathbb{T}$ (non-negative) defined as
+The interaction energy scale can be estimated as $U\sim e^2/\epsilon a$, where $\epsilon$ is the dielectric constant.
+Taking $\epsilon=10$, we obtain $U\sim0.12$~eV.
+For the isolated flat Chern bands in ReAg$_2$Cl$_6$, the bandwidths are much smaller than $U$, yielding $U/W\gtrsim2$.
+This dominance of interaction energy establishes favorable conditions for correlated phases.
+To further assess their suitability for fractionalized states at partial filling, we evaluate two standard band-geometry indicators~\cite{parameswaran2012,roy2014,claassen2015,ozawa2021,mera2021,wang2021,ledwith2023,fujimoto2025}: the Berry curvature fluctuation $\delta\mathcal{B}$ and the average trace condition $\mathbb{T}$, defined as